Documentation

 Two veterinary doctor analyzing medical tests of little cat in clinic

-Each workplace from early childhood to construction have policies and procedures.
+Each workplace, from early childhood to construction, has policies and procedures.
 Animal care is no different.
 Policies and procedures are carefully developed documents that have been written in accordance with regulations specific to the industry.
-There are policies and procedures in place for virtually any type of situation from privacy and confidentiality to communication.
-It is important you familarise yourself with the workplace’s policies and procedures they have in place.
-When you are first employed, it is likely you will receive a staff handout book during your induction and taken through the workplace policies and procedures.
+There are policies and procedures in place for virtually any type of situation, from privacy and confidentiality to communication.
+It is important you familiarise yourself with the workplace’s policies and procedures they have in place.
+When you are first employed, you will likely receive a staff handout book during your induction, which will be taken through the workplace policies and procedures.
 These documents will be there for you to refer to at any time when you need additional clarification.

 Depending on your animal care service, there will be various policies and procedures that you may need to familiarise yourself with prior to commencing work and making sure you are aware of any changes or updates that may occur internally (review cycle) and externally (updates to laws and regulations).

-Below is a list of policies and procedures you may encounter in your role working with animals over various animal care settings.
+Below is a list of policies and procedures you may encounter in your role working with animals in various animal care settings.

 1. Animal Admission and Intake Policy